If you have been in the business of sending out promotional emails, then you know that the key to a successful email marketing campaign is frequency.

 It is important to find out what the best email frequency for your business is.

-- Track the total number of opens and replies you get from your email marketing campaign.
+Track number of opens and replies

+This method is best for content-driven email campaigns to understand how many open your email.
 To track opens, place an “unsubscribe” link at the top of each email that you send out.

 You can then use a tool such as Loop11 to see how many people responded to your email.